scepticalbeaver/telegram_vk_pipe_bot/README.md

 # Telegram <-> Vk pipe
-The primary aim is to commute people, who like to chat in a specific platform.
+The primary aim is to commute people, who prefer to chat within a specific platform.
-A pipe couple be established between group chats and private chats as well.
+A pipe could be established between group chats and private chats as well.

 Telegram bot handles all the control.
-Ask him for [/help](tg://bot_command?command=help) for further info.
+Ask him for [`/help`](tg://bot_command?command=help) for further info.

-Also, telegram and vk sides have additional functionality.
+Also, telegram and vk sides both have additional functionality.
 Telegram bot is capable to process inline queries.
-That way you could send into an arbitraty chat a random famouse quote via [@Synchrobot](https://web.telegram.org/#/im?p=%40synchrobot).
+That way you could send into an arbitraty chat a random famous quote via [@Synchrobot](https://web.telegram.org/#/im?p=%40synchrobot).

 On the other hand, vk side is able to track users' online stats.
-Ontain stats by sending `/stats` to the vk client.
+Ontain stats by sending `/stats` or `/stats username` to the vk client.

 ## Usage
 ```